million in revenue

 Further to a thorough review process, File Stream has been integrated with DocuSign which provides electronic signature technology and digital transaction management to enable electronic exchanges of contracts and signed documents.
 This is an important new solution for a geographically dispersed business like Kingsley Healthcare with lots of employment and patient contracts some of which are complex and involve third parties like social services.

-Darshana explains, “If you take patients, you can imagine the administrative overhead of managing contracts using paper with so many people in so many homes especially as they have to be printed in triplicate – one for the individual, another kept at each residence and a copy then sent to our headquarters.
+Darshana explains, “If you take residents, you can imagine the administrative overhead of managing contracts using paper with so many people in so many homes especially as they have to be printed in triplicate – one for the individual, another kept at each residence and a copy then sent to our headquarters.
 It was headache to manage given the opportunity for errors.”

 The new system means that a predefined DocuSign contract template has been set up and stored in File Stream.
 Authorised staff can then create a new contract, have a patient sign it using a handheld device such as an Android tablet or iPad with the document then stored centrally within the system, available to everyone.